-VCOM utilizes the Regroup Mass Notification system to inform students, faculty and staff of emergency situations including but not limited to inclement weather and campus safety.
-All current students, faculty, and staff are enrolled in this system.
-New students and personnel are added to the system upon matriculation or hire, respectively.
+VCOM utilizes the Alert Media Mass Notification system to inform students, faculty and staff of emergency situations including but not limited to inclement weather and campus safety.
+All current students, faculty, and staff need to be enrolled in this system.
+New students and personnel are requested to be added to the system upon orientation or hire, respectively.
 Campus officials have been designated as administrators for this system.
 Alerts are sent via text message, email, and/or voice through all channels.